Roberika/bat-collection/README.txt

 )				endfor
 POPD				pop folder from stack

 Yeah.
 It's Assembly/SQL-lite.
-Maybe it's closer to C, newer used it.
+Maybe it's closer to C, never used it.
 This things way too good.
 It's also fantastic to rename those devianart files.
 Will definitely abuse it.
-25/10/2022 - William Wallace Walter, not Walter White.
+25/10/2022